-On March 27, 2009, the Company and certain affiliates (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under the provisions of Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
+On March 27, 2009, the Company, its parent companies, and certain affiliates (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under the provisions of Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
 The Chapter 11 cases are being jointly administered under the caption In re Charter Communications, Inc., et al., Case No. 09-11435 (the "Chapter 11 Cases").
 The Debtors will continue to operate their businesses and manage their properties as debtors in possession under the jurisdiction of the Bankruptcy Court and in accordance with the applicable provisions of the Bankruptcy Code.

-The filing was made to allow the Company to implement a restructuring pursuant to a pre-arranged joint plan of reorganization (the "Plan") aimed at improving the Company's capital structure (the "Proposed Restructuring").
+The filing was made to allow the Company and its parent companies to implement a restructuring pursuant to a prearranged joint plan of reorganization (the "Plan") aimed at improving the Company's and its parent companies' capital structure (the "Proposed Restructuring").
 The Plan essentially provides for a balance sheet restructuring that will leave intact the Company's operations.

 Under Chapter 11, the Company is operating its business as a debtor-in-possession ("DIP") under bankruptcy court protection from creditors and claimants.
-The Company obtained "first day" orders from the Bankruptcy Court, which provided, among other things, flexibility in cash management, the ability to use cash collateral, and the ability to pay certain pre-petition claims.
+The Company and its parent companies obtained "first day" orders from the Bankruptcy Court, which provided, among other things, flexibility in cash management, the ability to use cash collateral, and the ability to pay certain pre-petition claims.
 During these Chapter 11 Cases, all transactions outside the ordinary course of business will require the prior approval of the Bankruptcy Court.
-As a consequence of the Chapter 11 filing, pending litigation against the Company is subject to the automatic stay, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.
+As a consequence of the Chapter 11 filing, pending litigation against the Company and its parent companies is subject to the automatic stay, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.

-On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with the Company's Plan and authorized Charter to begin soliciting votes on the Plan.
-Charter's confirmation hearing, at which the Bankruptcy Court will consider approval of the Plan, has been scheduled for July 20, 2009.
+On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with the Plan and authorized the Debtors to begin soliciting votes on the Plan.
+The Debtors' confirmation hearing, at which the Bankruptcy Court will consider approval of the Plan, has been scheduled for July20, 2009.

-The Proposed Restructuring is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II, the issuance of \$267 million aggregate principal amount of additional debt and estimated proceeds of \$1.6 billion of an equity rights offering (the "Rights Offering") for which Charter has received a back-stop commitment from certain holders of certain of the Company's subsidiaries' notes (the "Noteholders").
-In addition to separate restructuring agreements entered into with each Noteholder (the "Restructuring Agreements") pursuant to which Charter expects to implement the Proposed Restructuring, the Noteholders have entered into commitment letters with Charter (the "Commitment Letters") pursuant to which they have agreed to exchange and/or purchase, as applicable, certain securities of Charter.
+The Proposed Restructuring is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II, the issuance of \$267 million aggregate principal amount of additional debt and estimated proceeds of \$1.6 billion of an equity rights offering (the "Rights Offering") for which Charter has received a back-stop commitment from certain holders of certain of the Company's parent companies' notes (the "Noteholders").
+In addition to separate restructuring agreements entered into with each Noteholder (the "Restructuring Agreements") pursuant to which the Company and its parent companies expect to implement the Proposed Restructuring, the Noteholders have entered into commitment letters with Charter (the "Commitment Letters") pursuant to which they have agreed to exchange and/or purchase, as applicable, certain of the Company's parent companies' securities.